Show Me Equivalent Fractions!

 - Have students construct their own number lines on one side of their paper and bar models on the other side to show equivalent fractions.

 - Organize a jigsaw review: group students according to which number problem they modeled and have them share their number lines and bar models as a group (e.g., students who modeled problem one would check their work with other "ones").

 - Instruct students in each jigsaw group to pick one model from their group to share with the class.

 - Provide additional practice with pre-drawn number lines or bar models.

-- Give two unequivalent fractions and ask students if they are equivalent.
-Have students justify their answer with a bar model or number line (i.e. is 3/5 equivalent to 8/10?)
+- Give two fractions that are not equivalent and ask students if they are equivalent.
+Have students justify their answer with a bar model or number line (i.e., "Is 3/5 equivalent to 8/10?").

 - Ask students to name other pairs of equivalent fractions and record their responses on the board or on a chart.

-- Show the Equivalent Fractions video to review the concept of equivalent fractions (see link in resources).
+- Show the Equivalent Fractions video to review the concept of equivalent fractions (see link in related media).